akirak/emacs-playground/README.md

 - `~/.gpg` to `~USER/.gpg`
 - `~/git` to `~USER/git`

 These symbolic links are produced when a new sandbox is created.
-To update the mappings in previously created sandboxes, run `play-update-symlinks` command.
+To update the mappings in previously created sandboxes, run `playground-update-symlinks` command.
 This command creates missing symbolic links in existing sandboxes.

 ## Usage

-The main entry point to using Play is `play-checkout` command.
+The main entry point to using Playground is `playground-checkout` command.
 It allows you to check out a sandbox from the following sources:

 - Existing sandboxes that you have checked out on the machine (via selection)
 - A predefined list of sandbox configurations (via selection)
 - Any Git repository that should be used as `~/.emacs.d` in the new sandbox context (by typing a URL in the mini buffer)

-If you enter a URL, Play asks you a name for the created sandbox.
+If you enter a URL, Playground asks you a name for the created sandbox.
 It can be any file name.

-After you specify an existing sandbox or a sandbox configuration in `play-checkout`, Play initializes the sandbox if it is not created yet and starts Emacs with the sandbox as its home.
+After you specify an existing sandbox or a sandbox configuration in `playground-checkout`, Playground initializes the sandbox if it is not created yet and starts Emacs with the sandbox as its home.
 You can try it.
-You can also restart the last selected sandbox by `play-start-last` command.
+You can also restart the last selected sandbox by `playground-start-last` command.

 ### Replacing your Emacs

-If you come to like a particular configuration and want to use it regularly, you can make it the default by running `play-persist` command in the parent Emacs session.
+If you come to like a particular configuration and want to use it regularly, you can make it the default by running `playground-persist` command in the parent Emacs session.
 It creates a wrapper script that effectively replaces your current Emacs configuration.
 The following is how it works: The script will have the same name as Emacs (normally `emacs`), and it starts Emacs in the sandbox environment.
 Granted that this script is installed into a directory that have a higher precedence in  `$PATH`, `emacs` command will always run Emacs on the sandbox.

-In case you occasionally run Emacs in your original environment, Play also creates `emacs-noplay` wrapper script.
+In case you occasionally run Emacs in your original environment, Playground also creates `emacs-noplay` wrapper script.
 It starts Emacs on the original directory.

-If you don't like the configuration you have set as the default, you can roll back this change by running `play-return` command.
+If you don't like the configuration you have set as the default, you can roll back this change by running `playground-return` command.
 The wrapper scripts will be deleted, and Emacs will run on the original home directory in all of its succeeding sessions.

 ## How it works

-The fundamental idea for Play is to start Emacs with `$HOME` environment variable set to a different location:
+The fundamental idea for Playground is to start Emacs with `$HOME` environment variable set to a different location:

     HOME=/foo/bar emacs